PeterPenev/Movies-Catalog-Web/README.md

 ### Project Purpose
 We are aiming to create a movie catalog with rating system accessed from web.

+### Technologies

+1. ASP.NET Core MVC 2.2
+2. Razor template engine for generating the UI
+3. MS SQL Server as database back-end, using Entity Framework Core to access database
+4. DataTables as a plug-in for the jQuery Javascript library, with paging and sorting for a model entity
+5. Bootstrap for usable and responsive UI, with own web design and visual styles
+6. GitLab for source control management system, using master and development branches
+7. ASP.NET Identity System for managing users and roles, with 1 area for administrators and caching of genres

 ### Features
 - <b>Registration Part</b><br>
-   Users can register as user of web application.
+   Users can register as an user of web application.

-- <b>Administration Part</b><br>
-   Administrator can:

-1.  use complete functionality of web application
-2.  create movie, actor, genre
-3.  update and edit movie and actor
-4.  add genre to movie
-5.  add actor to movie
-6.  promote other user to be administratora

 - <b>Public part</b><br>
+   Functionality available for non registered users:

-1.  search for movie, actor and other user
+1.  to search for movie, actor and other user
-2.  read reviews and browse movies using genres filter
+2.  to read reviews and browse movies using genres filter categorization

 - <b>Private part visible with authentication</b><br>
-   User can:
+   Functionality available for registered users:

+1.  to rate movie
-1.  add review
+2.  to add review
+3.  to edit and/or delete his reviews

+- <b>Administration Part</b><br>
+   Functionality available for administrator:

+1.  to use complete functionality of web application
+2.  to create movie, actor, genre
+3.  to update and edit movie's and actor's details
+4.  to add genre to movie
+5.  to add actor to movie
+6.  to promote other user to be administrator

 - <b>Rating and Review system</b>

     Users can rate and review every movie.
 Checking a movie will display the total rating and the top number of reviews.
     A rating can be added without review.
-User can update or delete his review  and  delete his user's profile.
+User can update or delete his review.

 ### Database Diagrama